niplav/site/range_and_forecasting_accuracy.md

 *author: niplav, created: 2020-03-24, modified: 2020-11-14, language: english, status: finished, importance: 6, confidence: possible*

+# I have gotten feedback that this post may contain incorrect results.
+I will try to fix that in the future, until then, don't believe the results here.

 > __This text looks at the accuracy of forecasts in relation
 > to the time between forecast and resolution, and asks three
 > questions: First; is the accuracy higher between forecasts;